renovatebot/renovate/docs/usage/key-concepts/pull-requests.md

 ## How Renovate finds existing PRs

-Renovate does not keep any database/state about open or closed Pull Requests.
+Renovate does not need to maintain any database/state about open or closed Pull Requests.
 Instead, it uses the code platform's APIs to search and find such PRs.

 Renovate finds existing PRs (open or closed) by matching both: